Summer and sunscreen go hand-in-hand.

 The American Academy of Dermatology suggests a wide-brimmed version that covers the ears, head and neck.

-Hats made by hand, in small batches and with natural fibers, like the ones by Greenpacha, abound, but there’s a caveat: The tightness of the weave matters.
+Hats made by hand, in small batches and with natural fibres, like the ones by Greenpacha, abound, but there’s a caveat: The tightness of the weave matters.
 In other words, if it has holes or you can see through it, the UV rays can, too.

 Other eco-friendly alternatives include baseball caps and bucket hats made with natural fibers like hemp or recycled materials, rather than virgin fabrics.
-For instance, brands like Patagonia and Tentree reduce micro plastic pollution by giving a second life to polyester and nylon fishing nets.
+For instance, brands like Patagonia and Tentree reduce microplastic pollution by giving a second life to polyester and nylon fishing nets.

-Go for climate-friendly frames
+5. Go for climate-friendly sunglasses

 Until recently, eco-friendly eyewear wasn’t really a thing, with plastic sunglasses being the only option.
 This waste adds up, especially considering how often people lose their shades.
 (Just ask the Walt Disney Company—hundreds of pairs turn up in its theme parks’ lost and found bins daily.)